marcduez/graphql-validation-directives/README.md

 **includes**

-A string that must appear somewhere in the provided value.
+Throws if the string does not include the provided value.

 ```gql
 input Mutation1Input {